openwolfco/openwolf.com/_posts/projects/2019-01-02-lasertrendy.md

 ---
 <p><a href="https://lasertrendy.com" target="_blank">LASERTRENDY.COM</a> is a viral gadget store. </p>
 <br>
 <p>Dropshipping business that sells clothing, viral gadgets and other trendy products.
-The has excellent organic search presence, and has active sales powered by social media marketing.</p>
+The store has excellent organic search presence, and has active sales powered by social media marketing.</p>